UK Indefinite Leave to Remain Tools

 Indefinite Leave to Remain (ILR) applications are assessed by the Home Office against three primary criteria: (1) qualifying period and continuous residence; (2) absences from the UK; and (3) suitability, knowledge of language, and Life in the UK requirements.
 Our calculator focuses on the first two — time-based rules — because these are where the vast majority of applicants get caught out.

 Since October 2024, all ILR applications must be submitted online via GOV.UK.
 The paper form SET(O) is no longer accepted.
-BRPs have been phased out and replaced by e-visas since December 2024 — your digital e-visa is now your primary evidence of status.
+Biometric residence permits (BRPs) have been phased out and replaced by e-visas since the start of 2025 — your digital e-visa is now your primary evidence of status.

 Qualifying Period for Continuous Residence